Neural-Systems-at-UIO/QUINT_workflow/docs/Ilastik.rst

 **3. Applying the Glasbey Lookup table**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The 8-bit PNG output of ilastik (Simple_Segmentations and Object_Predictions) are always black or white in appearance.
-To visualise the results, and make them compatible with Nutil Quantifier, apply the Glasbey lookup table (LUT) to the images with NIH ImageJ or Fiji.
+The 8-bit PNG output from ilastik are black or white in appearance.
+This is because similar shades of black or white are assigned to the classes.
+To visualise the results, and make them more compatible with Nutil, apply the Glasbey lookup table (LUT) with *NIH ImageJ / FIJI*.

 |image8|

-1. Download the NIH ImageJ tool.
+1. Download the *NIH ImageJ / FIJI* tool.
-2. Open the image in ImageJ.
-The image appears black (or white).
+2. Open the image: it appears black (or white).
-3. Apply the Glasbey lookup table by selecting Image > Lookup Tables > Glasbey.
+3. Apply the Glasbey LUT by selecting Image > Lookup Tables > Glasbey.
 This assigns a different colour to each label.
-Save the image in PNG format.
-They are now compatible with Nutil Quantifier.
+4. Save the image in PNG format.
+They are now compatible with *Nutil* Quantifier.

 **Customise the LUT**